-Lift access to this trail is currently closed due to base area development.
+This trail is currently closed and has been for the past 4 years.
+Lift access to this trail is also currently closed due to base area development.

 For those who have skied Taos, you'll certainly understand the challenge in getting a bicycle trail, with minimal braking, built down this mountain.
 This place is steep, and through the wonders of science it has been accomplished.
 While the inside of many of the switchback berms are virtually vertical, there is always a good line around the wall, and most of the jumps are rollable.

 A very well designed and thought-out trail, The Berminator combines machine-built flow sections with natural terrain, providing a continuously fun descent for more than 3 miles and 1600 vertical feet down the mountain.
 The top half of the trail flows through berms and several series of table top and hip jumps, descending Al's Run and Porcupine while it turns through the trees and below the lifts.